ropensci/jstor/paper.md

-[Data for Research (DfR)](http://www.jstor.org/dfr/) by JSTOR gives all researchers, regardless of whether they have access to JSTOR or not, the opportunity to analyse this rich dataset, by delivering metadata, n-grams and, upon special request, fulltext materials about all available articles and books from JSTOR.
-The package `jstor` [@jstor] helps in analysing these datasets by enabling researchers to easily import the metadata to R [@r_core], which can either be analysed on its own, or be used in conjunction with n-grams or fulltext-data.
-Commonly, the metada include information on the articles' authors, the title, journal, date of publishing, and quite frequently all footnotes and references.
+[Data for Research (DfR)](http://www.jstor.org/dfr/) by JSTOR gives all researchers, regardless of whether they have access to JSTOR or not, the opportunity to analyse this rich dataset, by delivering metadata, n-grams and, upon special request, full-text materials about all available articles and books from JSTOR.
+The package `jstor` [@jstor] helps in analysing these datasets by enabling researchers to easily import the metadata to R [@r_core], which can either be analysed on its own, or be used in conjunction with n-grams or full-text-data.
+Commonly, the metadata include information on the articles' authors, the title, journal, date of publishing, and quite frequently all footnotes and references.
 All this information can be of interest for specific research questions.
-For the analysis of n-grams or fulltexts, the metadata imported with `jstor` allow the researchers to filter articles based on specific journals, the dates of publication, the
+For the analysis of n-grams or full-texts, the metadata imported with `jstor` allow the researchers to filter articles based on specific journals, the dates of publication, the